singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project2-Traffic-Sign-Classifier/Report.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 97.1 %
-* validation set accuracy of ?
+* validation set accuracy of 93.1 %
-* test set accuracy of ?
+* test set accuracy of 91.1 %

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+To keep things manageable at the beginning, LeNet architecture (implemented in the LeNet lab) was selected.
+However, the validation accuracy was limited to 89-90%.
+Moreover, plotting the loss and accuracy plots revealed overfitting.
+To overcome this issue, two dropout layers were added.
+The keep probability for these dropout layers was tuned by trial and error.
+The loss and accuracy plots for the current architecture are given below.
+It can be observed that the transition of accuracy and loss as the number of epochs increase is smooth.

+As mentioned earlier, the performance of LeNet for classifying characters is well documented.
+Also traffic signs are made of simple shapes like characters from which one can reasonably assume that LeNet would give satisfactory performance.
+Moreover, the final model results verify that the model is indeed working well.

 ### Test a Model on New Images